-Daily measurements: Standard stars are observed in three dichroic settings (346+580, 390+564, and 437+860, 1x1 binning), independently of the settings used for science observations during the night.
+Standard stars are observed in three dichroic settings (346+580, 390+564, and 437+860, 1x1 binning), independently of the settings used for science observations during the night.
 These three dichroic settings are measured every night with science data.
 They are acquired close to twilight, with standards taken from a small set of stars with few spectral features.
-They are used for daily performance checks and as input to create master response curves for flux calibration of science spectra.
+They are used for routine performance checks and as input to create master response curves for flux calibration of science spectra.

 QC1 parameters: chromatic efficiency